-An out-of-state emergency service provider is exempt from tax when operating at the request of a registered business, solely for the purposes of performing disaster or emergency-related work on critical infrastructure.
+An out-of-state emergency service provider is exempt from tax when operating solely for the purposes of performing disaster or emergency-related work on critical infrastructure.
 Disaster or emergency-related work conducted by an out-of-state business may not be used as the sole basis for determining that a corporation is doing business in Oregon.